AlonsoCornejo/FakeReviewDetector/README.md

 ## Current Status

-To run our current processing and analysis of the product review data please go to the Main folder and type the following command:
+To run our current processing and analysis of the product reviews data please go to the Main folder and type the following command:

 ```bash
 python main.py